Citrinate/CS2Interface/CS2Interface/IPC/Documentation/Store/InitializePurchase.md

 `itemID` | Yes | The definition index for the item you want to purchase `quantity` | Yes | Number of copies to purchase.
 Maximum value of `20` `cost` | Yes | The total price (before taxes) for `quantity` items in the currency used by `botName` on the Steam store.
 This value should be an integer representing an amount in that currency’s lowest unit (ex: 250 cents, not 2.50 dollars).
 If the item is on sale, the sale price is used instead of the base price
+`currency` | No | The ID for the currency used by `botName` on the Steam store.
+If not provided, the plugin will attempt to determine this value.
+When this value is incorrectly defined, an error value of 8 will be returned
+`language` | No | The ID for the language that any strings in the result will appear in.
+If not provided, the plugin will attempt to determine this value, and default to english if not possible
 `supplementalData` | No | Additional data needed for certain values of `itemID`.
 Souvenir Packages for example use the `matchid` of a tournament match to determine the kind of Souvenir Package

 > [!NOTE]